unioslo/pg-iam/docs/3-example.md

-# pg-idp
+# pg-idp in action

-A generic database backend for use in IdPs.

-# Features
+This example will demonstrate all the features mentioned in the `README`:

 - create persons, users, and groups with optional expiry dates
 - add users and/or groups to groups